If you ask any entrepreneur, starting a business comes with its fair share of challenges.

 How To Price Your Stationery Product

-One of the most challenging and critical pieces to starting your stationery business is determining how much to charge for your stationery product.
+One of the most challenging aspects to starting a stationery business is determining how much to charge for your stationery product.

 When businesses under-price their product, this can be extremely detrimental to their bottom line and reputation.